how does pet insurance work?

 3. Get reimbursed for your pet insurance claim

-Your reimbursement will be calculated based on your deductible (a set dollar amount you pay before your insurance kicks in), and your co-pay (usually 10 to 30 percent of the bill, after you pay your deductible).
+Your reimbursement will be calculated based on your co-pay (the percentage of your claim for which you are liable before any applicable deductible is applied, usually 10 to 30 percent of the bill) and your deductible (a set dollar amount you pay before your insurance kicks in).
 Your pet insurance provider will reimburse the remaining amount.*

 Lucky’s plan: $20,000 (annual coverage)

 The deductible: $100

 The reimbursement: 90 percent